Udong in the morning...

 Phnom Tamao in the afternoon...

-As we drove out of town the heavens opened and it absolutely poured with rain, i have no idea how the driver managed to continue driving, i couldn't see a thing.
+i have no idea how the driver managed to continue driving, i couldn't see a thing.
 We were heading for Phnom Tamao Zoological Garden and Wildlife Centre, which is located about 50 km south of Phnom Penh.
-It's a rescue zoo primarily for Cambodian native animals, which covers about 100 hectares at the moment but has about 1200 hectares allocated to it so it has a huge amount of room for expansion.
+It's a rescue zoo primarily for Cambodian native animals, which covers about 100 hectares at the moment but has about

 The zoo is home to over 60 sun bears, heaps of monkeys, a few tigers, two lions (!), crocodiles, and numerous other creatures.
 It was really well set up and the animals were healthy and as far as we could tell happy.
 The zoo has a lot of support Wildaid and Free the Bears and a number of other conservation organisations are working with them to help their operations run smoothly.